STF1998/Desk20/report/evaluation.md

 ## Overview of Evaluation

 As a team we were very eager to all have a part to play in testing and evaluating both the design and development of Flocus.
-While we had on-going testing and evaluation of the design and development throughout the sprints, as we approached our finished MVP we split into two sub teams to focus on different areas of testing and evaluation.
+While we had on-going testing and evaluation of the design and development throughout the sprints, as we approached our finished MVP, we split into two sub teams to focus on different areas of testing and evaluation.

 Gordon, Tom and Jati were responsible for testing the development and back-end.
-Sam and Hugh were resposible for user testing and a focus towards ensuring the design and UX of Flocus was sufficient for an MVP.
+Sam and Hugh were responsible for user testing and a focus towards ensuring the design and UX of Flocus was sufficient for an MVP.

 </br>